yazilimperver/Utilities/Readme.md

 ## Content

-* GitHub ReadMe.md Template.
-You can use this template for your git repositories.
+* [**GitHub ReadMe.md Template**](https://github.com/yazilimperver/Utilities/blob/master/ReadMeTemplate.md) - You can use this template for your git repositories.